64bitpandas/notes/content/cs61b/oop/objects.md

 | float   | 32   | yes    | 0.0     | 1.23f, -1.23e10f, .001f       |
 | double  | 64   | yes    | 0.0     | 1.23e256d, 1e1d, 1.2e-10d     |

-{% hint style="info" %}
-**A quick aside on Strings 🧵**\
+> [!hint]  A quick aside on Strings 🧵
+>
-You may have noticed that strings are not on this list.
+> You may have noticed that strings are not on this list.
 That is because unlike in Python, they aren't a primitive type!
 Under the hood, Strings are a reference type that are very similar to a char array.
-{% endhint %}

 ## Type Conversion